SiddiqSoft/CosmosClient/README.md

 // Code here has been trimmed for brevity. void example1(const std::string& p, const std::string& s) {
-    siddiqsoft::CosmosClient cc;
+    // You should maintain one instance for each Cosmos service
+    // It is advised to maintain a single instance per runtime (exe/dll/service) siddiqsoft::CosmosClient cc;

     // If you provide valid information, this will configure by probing Azure for